priyangsubanerjee/doctordoggy/README.md

 ## Project Description

 Doctor doggy is multimodal platform to provide the best possible care for your pet.
 This platform empowers hands-free consultation with the vet, online appointment booking.

+- **Doctor Doggy** is a platform where you can book an appointment with the vet and get the best possible care for your pet.